Pure Land Buddhism: Hōnen's Jōdo-shū

 Hōnen (1133–1212) was a Tendai monk influenced by Genshin who initially practiced under a successor of Ryōnin at Mount Hiei.
 Through his efforts, a new independent Buddhist school was established (Jōdo-shū) which focused exclusively on Pure Land practice of the nenbutsu (nianfo).
-Influenced by the work Shandao, Hōnen held that to reach the Pure Land it was only necessary to orally recite the name of Amitabha.
+Influenced by the work of Shandao, Hōnen held that to reach the Pure Land it was only necessary to orally recite the name of Amitabha.
 One did not need to meditate, perform any rituals, visualize any Buddha, study sutras or do any other practice (as was common in Tendai and Chinese Pure Land).
 One just had to recite the name with faith and joy.
 Thus, Hōnen's doctrine favored simple nenbutsu recitation above all other practices.
 Indeed, he argued that all other practices were inferior to nenbutsu in this degenerate age.

 However, Hōnen is known to have scrupulously kept the Tendai precepts, and to have continued to perform rituals and study texts.
 Thus, he did not teach that one should completely discard all other practices, only that the nenbutsu was supreme and that only nenbutsu could lead to Buddhahood.
 And yet, he held that other practices (those which Shandao taught as auxiliary to nenbutsu) could enrich one's nenbutsu practice.

-According to Hōnen, even the most unethical or lowly people (like fishermen, prostitutes, etc.) would be saved, as they were, by simply reciting namo amida butsu.
+According to Hōnen, even the most unethical or lowly people (like fishermen, prostitutes, etc.) would be saved, as they were, by simply reciting namu amida butsu.
 Likewise, one did not have to worry about paying for deathbed rituals or organizing one's last days in any specific way.
 Simply by reciting nenbutsu now one would be saved whenever death came.
 This simple teaching became very popular in Japan, especially among ordinary people.
 Because of his reliance on a single simple practice, Hōnen's teaching was widely criticized as neglecting basic Buddhist ethics and bodhicitta.
 A notable critique was penned by the Kegon author Myōe.
 While Hōnen was discreet in his critiques of other forms of Buddhism, some of his disciples were not.
 A scandal involving rumors of some of Hōnen's disciples and an imperial concubine led to Hōnen's exile and the persecution of some of his disciples.